suryatejam79/HR-Analysis/README.md

-# 💼 HR Analysis Dashboard – Power BI Project
+# HR Analysis Dashboard – Power BI Project

-This repository contains a comprehensive **HR Analysis Dashboard** built using **Power BI**, designed to provide insightful analytics for workforce performance, employee engagement, promotions, training, and more.
+This repository contains a comprehensive HR Analysis Dashboard built using Power BI, designed to provide insightful analytics for workforce performance, employee engagement, promotions, training, and more.
 The main file in this project is:

-📂 `HR_Analysis_Report.pbix`
+**HR_Analysis_Report.pbix**

 ---

-## 📝 Project Description
+## Project Description

-The goal of this dashboard is to enable HR professionals and business leaders to monitor, analyze, and make data-driven decisions about employee performance and organizational health.
+The goal of this dashboard is to enable HR professionals and business leaders to monitor, analyze, and make data-backed decisions regarding employee performance and organizational effectiveness.

-Using **data cleaning and transformation techniques** in **Excel Power Query**, the raw data was cleansed, standardized, and made report-ready.
-Key DAX formulas were used to calculate custom KPIs, and advanced Power BI visualizations helped in answering critical HR questions with clarity and impact.
+Using data cleaning and transformation techniques in Excel Power Query, the raw dataset was standardized and made analysis-ready.
+Key DAX formulas were applied to calculate meaningful KPIs, and Power BI visuals were used to present insights in an interactive, user-friendly format.

 ---

-## ❓ Key Questions Answered
+## Key Business Questions Answered

-This dashboard is designed to address several important business questions:
+This dashboard is designed to address several essential HR analytics questions:

-- 👥 What is the total workforce size and gender distribution?
+- What is the total number of employees and how are they distributed by department and gender?
-- 📈 How many employees were promoted, and what is the promotion rate?
+- How many employees have been promoted, and what is the current promotion rate?
-- 🎯 How do departments compare in terms of performance and task completion?
+- Which departments show higher average performance, attendance, and task completion?
-- ⏰ What is the average attendance rate across departments?
-- 💬 How are employees rated across different job roles?
+- How do employee ratings vary across different job roles?
-- 👩‍🏫 What are the average training hours by department?
+- What are the average training hours across departments?
-- 📊 Which departments have the highest or lowest employee engagement?
+- Is there a relationship between attendance rate and promotion?
+- What insights can be drawn to support HR planning and decision-making?

 ---

-## 📌 Features & KPIs Visualized
+## Features and KPIs Visualized

-- Total Employees
+- Total Employee Count
-- Promotion Count and Rate
+- Promotion Count and Promotion Rate
-- Employee Rating (Average)
+- Average Employee Rating
-- Attendance and Performance Averages
+- Department-wise Attendance and Performance Scores
-- Gender Ratio Visualization
+- Gender Distribution
 - Ratings by Job Role
-- Department-wise Task Completion Rate
+- Task Completion by Department
-- Promotion vs Attendance Trend
+- Promotion vs Attendance Analysis
-- Training Hours by Department
+- Average Training Hours

 ---

-## 🛠️ Skills & Tools Used
+## Tools and Skills Used

-- **Power BI** – For data modeling, interactive dashboards, KPI tracking
-- **DAX** – Used to create calculated columns, measures, and business logic
+- Power BI – Dashboard creation, interactive filtering, custom visuals
+- DAX – Calculation of custom measures and KPIs
-- **Excel Power Query** – For data cleaning, transformation, and preparing datasets
+- Excel Power Query – Data cleaning, formatting, and transformation
-- **Data Analysis & Visualization** – Identified trends, patterns, and insights
+- Data Analysis and Visualization – Insight generation and trend identification
-- **Human Resource Analytics** – Contextualized the dashboard with real HR scenarios
+- HR Analytics – Focused on performance, engagement, and workforce management

 ---

-## 📂 File Included
+## Files Included

-- `HR_Analysis_Report.pbix` – Main Power BI file with all visuals, measures, and data logic
+- `HR_Analysis_Report.pbix` – Main Power BI dashboard file containing all visualizations and logic
-- `README.md` – Documentation file explaining the dashboard and insights
+- `README.md` – Documentation describing the project, features, and purpose

 ---

-## 📣 For Hiring Managers
+## For Hiring Teams

-This project reflects a strong understanding of data analysis, reporting, and visualization in the context of HR operations.
-It showcases practical skills in Power BI, DAX, and Excel, combined with a problem-solving mindset.

-Please feel free to review the `.pbix` file and explore the report.
-Feedback and collaboration are welcome!

----
+This project demonstrates practical expertise in transforming raw HR data into actionable insights.
+It highlights skills in Power BI development, DAX modeling, Excel-based data preparation, and analytical thinking applied to real-world HR scenarios.

+The report is available for download and review.
+Feedback and suggestions are welcome.